EdiWang/Moonglade/README.md

 ### ☁ Full Deploy on Azure (Recommend)

 This is the way https://edi.wang is deployed, by taking advantage of as many Azure services as possible, the blog can run very fast and secure.

-This diagram shows a full Azure deployment for Moonglade for reference.
+But there is no automated script to deploy it, you need to manually create all the resources and configure them.

 ![image](https://cdn-blog.edi.wang/web-assets/ediwang-azure-arch-visio-nov2022.png)

 ### 🐋 Quick Deploy on Azure (App Service on Linux)

-Use automated deployment script to get your Moonglade up and running in 10 minutes, follow instructions [here](https://github.com/EdiWang/Moonglade/wiki/Quick-Deploy-on-Azure)
+Use automated deployment script to get your Moonglade up and running in 10 minutes with minimal Azure components, follow instructions [here](https://github.com/EdiWang/Moonglade/wiki/Quick-Deploy-on-Azure)

 ### 🐧 Quick Deploy on Linux without Docker